dalefugier/CommandTracker/README.md

 CommandTracker
 ==============

-RhinoFileVersion is a simple utility plug-in that prints the Rhino file version number to the command line when you open a file.
+CommandTracker is a simple utility plug-in that tracks the command you run.

 Building Sample
 --------------------